 Verify you meet these requirements by viewing the System Status page, which can be accessed from the WP Admin menu

 Forms -> System Status.
 If you aren't running a compatible version of PHP and aren't sure how to upgrade, contact your web hosting provider.
 If you're running an older version of WordPress or Gravity Forms, use WordPress's one-click update feature.

-If you are unable to meet the v6 minimum software requirements, Gravity PDF will continue supporting users on v5 with bug and security fixes until at least 27 April 2022.
+If you are unable to meet the v6 minimum software requirements, Gravity PDF will continue supporting users on v5 with bug and security fixes until 27 April 2023.

 New User Interface

 Gravity Forms 2.5 sees a completely redesigned admin experience.
 So it doesn't stick out like a sore thumb, Gravity PDF has been updated to match the new user interface.

 A refined look see settings grouped more logically, with better keyboard and screen reader support.
 The horizontal submenu structure stays the same.

 Instead of being split into tabs, the PDF settings are now grouped into sections.
 To aid you in managing the settings, an Add/Update button is included below each section, and you can hide sections by selecting the section title or associated toggle.

 The location of the PDF view/download link hasn't changed, but the submenu that appears when you've multiple PDFs configured has got a makeover.
 It will now display more consistently, is keyboard and screen reader accessible, and can handle a big list of PDFs without running off the screen.